MatteuSan/himig/specs/foundation/structure/applying-structure.md

 ```

 ## Applying structs together
-Gaia provides an SCSS mixin that lets you apply all three in one go.
+Gaia provides an SCSS mixin that lets you apply all structs in one go.
 It's the `struct-apply()` mixin.
-It takes the component name, and the color map.
+It takes the component name, and the struct map.

 For the API information, please visit the [structure composition API page](../../api/composition/structure.md).